-The policies pertaining to employee recruitment and dismissal should be framed in plain and straightforward language so that anyone reading them can easily understand the context.
+The policies about employee recruitment and dismissal should be framed in plain and straightforward language so that anyone reading them can easily understand the context.
 In addition, it helps an individual develop the right mindset before joining the organization.

 It states that the current rules and policies deployed for managing the relationship between an organization and its stakeholders can be amended with the help of unanimous consent.

-Anyone affected by an organization’s business decisions can be considered a stakeholder in the entity.
+Anyone affected by an organization’s business decisions can be considered a stakeholder.
 This principle covers the people within the organization and people from outside.

 This principle is based on the concept of fairness, which states that the involved parties must bear the cost of doing the business to the extent of their involvement.
 Sometimes, it can be something other than money, making the task quite challenging to execute.

 It signifies one of the significant challenges of a corporation, where the shareholders elect the management to act as agents and run the business on their behalf.
 Hence, the management is held responsible to the shareholders and stakeholders.